-Advocates Ask FTC To Investigate Facebook Deception Over Kids' In-Game Purchases
+Advocates Ask FTC 'To Hold Facebook Accountable' For In-Game Purchases By Kids

 On Thursday, more than a dozen groups that advocate for children's rights and privacy rights said they're asking the Federal Trade Commission to investigate whether Facebook has engaged in illegal, unfair or deceptive practices by enticing children to spend money on in-game purchases without their parents' consent.

-"Facebook's scamming of children is not only unethical and reprehensible — it's likely a violation of consumer protection laws," said Josh Golin, executive Director of Campaign for Commercial-Free Childhood.
+"Facebook's scamming of children is not only unethical and reprehensible — it's likely a violation of consumer protection laws," said Josh Golin, executive director of Campaign for Commercial-Free Childhood.
 "Time and time again, we see that Facebook plays by its own rules regardless of the cost to children, families and society.
 We urge the FTC to hold Facebook accountable."

 The request for an FTC investigation comes after a court granted a request by the Center For Investigative Reporting to unseal documents from a 2012 class-action lawsuit that Facebook settled in 2016.
 The suit was brought on behalf of Bohannon and other parents whose minor children unknowingly made purchases on their parents' credit cards.